liu3zhenlab/KAD/README.md

 <img src="examples/a0_a1.compare.png" alt="comparisonplot" width=500 />

 **Notes**: Here are what analysis 3 does:
-First, the script extracts k-mers with unequal copies in the two assemblies.
+*First*, the script extracts k-mers with unequal copies in the two assemblies.
 Two KADs per k-mer of the two assemblies are therefore different.
 Of two KADs per k-mer, one KAD may be NA because zero count of the k-mer from both reads and the assembly.
 These NAs are converted to 0 due to the agreement between reads and assembly data.

-Second, the script counts KAD per defined bin, which, by default, is 0.05.
+*Second*, the script counts KAD per defined bin, which, by default, is 0.05.
 Separate counts per bin of two assemblies are used for visualizing the two KAD profiles of k-mers with unequal KADs.

+The result from three analyses indicates that ends of the sequence (a0) were not well sampled in reads.
+And most "LowUnderRef" k-mers of a1 and a2 assemblies are true k-mers found in reads but not identified in each assembly, which are replaced by actually error k-mers in the assemblies.